 Yes, you will be covered if you have a stroke and are enrolled in a Medigap plan.
-Medicare will pay their portion, and the Medicare Supplement will pick up the costs based on your chosen plan letter.
+Medicare will pay its portion, and the Medicare Supplement will pick up the costs based on your chosen plan letter.

 What is the cost of a stroke with Medicare?

-Finding Affordable Stroke Coverage with Medicare
+Finding affordable stroke coverage with Medicare

 Strokes are one of the leading causes of death and disability among beneficiaries.
 It’s essential to have coverage to help cover the cost of your healthcare needs.
 Our licensed insurance agents specialize in Medicare and are experts in the area.